-Most (if not all) modern audio codecs attempt to shape the noise so that it is the hardest to detect with the ear.
-That means that more noise can be tolerated in parts of the spectrum that are louder and vice versa.
-That's why the error is minimized for the perceptually weighted signal where W(z) is the weighting filter, usually of the form with control parameters $\gamma_1 > \gamma_2$ .
-If the noise is white in the perceptually weighted domain, then in the signal domain its spectral shape will be of the form
+Most (if not all) modern audio codecs attempt to "shape" the noise so that it appears mostly in the frequency regions where the ear cannot detect it.
+For example, the ear is more tolerant to noise in parts of the spectrum that are louder and vice versa.
+That's why instead of minimizing the simple quadratic error where $\overline{x}[n]$ is the encoder signal, we minimize the error for the perceptually weighted signal where W(z) is the weighting filter, usually of the form